sempare/sempare-delphi-template-engine/docs/statements.md

 ```

-When using for-of on arrays, the variable enumerates all the values of the array.
+When using for-of on arrays, the loop variable enumerates all the values of the array.
 ```
 var
   a : array[10..20] of integer;